srid/purescript-book-sources/chapter3.md

 ($) :: forall a b. (a -> b) -> a -> b
 ($) f x = f x
 ```

 So `($)` takes a function and a value and applies the function to the value.

-But why would we need to use `$` instead of regular function application?
+But why would we want to use `$` instead of regular function application?
 The reason is that `$` is a right-associative, low precedence operator.
 This means that `$` allows us to remove sets of parentheses for deeply-nested applications.

 For example, the following nested function application, which finds the street in the address of an employee's boss: